ketch-com/ketch-android/README.md

         }
    }

+    /**
+     * Creates the Ketch
+     *
+     * @param context - an Activity Context to access application assets
+     * @param fragmentManager - The FragmentManager this KetchDialogFragment will be added to.
+     * @param organization - your organization code
+     * @param property - the property name
+     * @param environment - the environment name.
+     * @param listener - Ketch.Listener
+     * @param override url
-   private val ketch: Ketch by lazy {
+     * @param logLevel - the log level, can be TRACE, DEBUG, INFO, WARN, ERROR */ private val ketch: Ketch by lazy {
         KetchSdk.create(
             this,
             supportFragmentManager,
             ORG_CODE,
             PROPERTY,
+            ENVIRONMENT,
             listener,
-            url
+            TEST_URL,
+            Ketch.LogLevel.DEBUG
         ).build()
     }
 ```

 ### 5. Add advertising loading code and set it in Ketch object and call load() method